 Out of State Employees

-This (draft) policy requires colleges/divisions seeking to either hire an individual who will work out-of-state or permit a current employee to work out-of-state to obtain advance review and approval before hiring or permitting out-of-state work.
+This policy requires colleges/divisions seeking to either hire an individual who will work out-of-state or permit a current employee to work out-of-state to obtain advance review and approval before hiring or permitting out-of-state work.
+Managers with questions should contact Faculty Affairs (for Faculty employees) or Human Resources (for Staff employees and GRAs/GTAs).

 Preauthorization Request Form

-Use this form to request the hiring of a prospective employee or to request approval for an existing employee who will physically work outside of Georgia.
-Note: Because this form is a DocuSign PowerForm, it is recommended that you PREVIEW the appropriate form to collect all the information you will need
+Complete the appropriate form below to request the hiring of a prospective employee or to request approval for an existing employee who will physically work outside of Georgia.
+Once completed, all forms should be emailed to hr@kennesaw.edu.

 Out of State Request Procedures